Migrating to MongoDB Atlas

 In the meantime mLab’s Data API will continue to run as it always has.

 Q. Does Atlas have a Heroku add-on?

 Not at this time.
-However, MongoDB will be working to build an integration between MongoDB Atlas and Heroku in 2019.
+However, MongoDB will be working to build an integration between MongoDB Atlas and Heroku.
 You will be able to continue to use mLab via its add-on at Heroku until the new integration is available.

 Importantly note that many applications use Heroku with mLab without using Heroku’s add-on program.
 If you go this route you just need to ensure that your Heroku app is hosted in the same AWS region as your database.
 For convenience our docs at Heroku include a mapping of Heroku’s region names to AWS regions.